Ruben Garcia (racing driver)

 Ruben Garcia (born April 1, 1946) is an American NASCAR racer from South El Monte, California.
 He started out in the Winston West Series.
 He is best remembered for hitting the wall at the Riverside International Raceway on June 12, 1988, when he came off turn 9 and hit the wall near the grandstands.
 He wasn't injured, but did not race in the Winston West Series again.

-He is from Mexican ancestry, since his mother was Mexican.
+Garcia is from Mexican ancestry, since his mother was Mexican.

-He is not related to Rubén García Jr.
+Garcia is not related to Rubén García Jr.